10 Best Spots for Birdwatching in Sonoma County

 A person looks out over the lake at sunset

 Nestled into a valley overlooked by mountains and bordered by 50 miles of shoreline, this vast lake and its beautiful surroundings provide a year-round residence for live-in birds and a great temporary shelter for those passing through.
-When you’re not birding, visit the fish hatchery, go boating, fish the stocked lake, paddle a canoe, or hike, bike, or canter on more than 40 miles of trails.
+When you’re not birding, visit the fish hatchery, go boating, fish the stocked lake, paddle a canoe, or hike, bike, and canter on more than 40 miles of trails.

 Riverfront Regional Park, Healdsburg